Per Borten: Later life

 After his retirement from politics, Borten continued to speak out on issues such as nuclear disarmament, clandestine surveillance, and the controversy on Norway's relationship to the European Union.
 He served on the boards of several public banking organizations.
 He earned a reputation for being an engaging and somewhat contrarian figure in the Norwegian political landscape.

 His down-to-earth nature had been strongly underlined in 1969, when newspaper Dagbladet interviewed him at his farm while he was prime minister.
 He did the interview wearing nothing but a pair of shoes, a hat and trunks, only days before Queen Elizabeth II was invited to the same farm on a state visit to Norway.
 The picture of Borten in his underwear went around the world, and the British newspaper Daily Mirror printed the picture over two pages with the headline: Now the Norwegian Prime Minister is ready to receive the Queen.

 Another popular story was when Borten's Defence Minister, Otto Grieg Tidemand, invited him and others to a private dinner.
 After eating, Tidemand surprised his guests with the finest vintage brandy.
 Without blinking Borten responded by pouring the brandy into his coffee, making himself karsk.

 Borten died at St. Olav's Hospital in Trondheim at the age of 91.
-He was buried at Flå Church in the municipality of Melhus.
+He was buried at Flå Church in Melhus Municipality.
 His wife Magnhild died on 2 June 2006, aged 84.